 BPA enables multiple apps to “speak” to each other.
-For example, a marketing team member can stitch together a few apps to streamline portions of a workflow, like adding a new email address to the CRM and into a separate email marketing platform.
+For example, a marketing team member can stitch together a few apps to streamline portions of a workflow.
+This could include a new email address to the CRM and a separate email marketing platform.

 An effective BPA strategy includes more than a handful of automations performing tasks scattered across your organization.
 It’s a company-wide initiative that extends the benefits of automation into every role and team.
-When 45% of workers say they’re too busy with admin work to perform the jobs they were hired to do, you can see how important it is to grant the power to automation to every employee.
+Almost half of workers are too busy with administrative tasks to do their actual jobs.
+This highlights the importance of giving every employee the ability to use automation.

 To manage a large-scale BPA program, organizations turn to business process management.